The Bobodioufs

-The Bobodioufs was a humorous television series written and directed by Patrick Martinet and former partner Adjaratou Dembele.
+The Bobodioufs was a humorous television series written and directed by Patrick Martinet.
 With more than 150 episodes of laughter and entertainment, Bobodioufs was produced by Frame society in Burkina Faso from 2000 to 2015.
 At the time, it was the most watched television series in Francophone Africa.

 History

 Created and produced by Patrick Martinet and Adjaratou Dembele, the series was broadcast by French media Cooperation Agency (CFI), TV5, the Rtb and several other African channels.
 Before, it was of little stories, news items daily and an episode corresponded to a daily practice, one of those stories.
 After by cons, it has become a soap opera with twenty episodes twice a year.
 This series chronicles of everyday life in Bobo Dioulasso, Burkina Faso's second largest city.
 The production was filmed with local actors with storylines featuring miseries, joys, all with humor.
 This also explains its success.
 "The stories have their origins in everyday life.
 People are concerned because it can happen to everyone."